-Simkin Center courses take place at the Bastyr University campus in Kenmore, Washington, and Bastyr University California in San Diego, California, unless otherwise noted.
-Student can stay on campus in Kenmore for a reasonable price.
+Simkin Center workshops are held at the Bastyr University campus in Kenmore, Washington, unless otherwise noted.
+Students can stay on campus in Kenmore for a reasonable price.